sp301415/qsim/README.md

 # QSim

 QSim is a quantum computing simulator written in pure go.
-Currently it supports up to 32 qubits, offering optimizations for one and two qubit gates using dedicated functions and parallelization.
+Currently it supports up to 24 qubits, offering optimizations for one and two qubit gates using dedicated functions and parallelization.
 Applying one qubit gate to `n`-qubit state takes around `O(2^n)`.

 NOTE: All measurements are not random for now, for benchmarking purposes.
-If you want real random, apply some seed to `rand`.

 ## Example
 ### GHZ